Aurora-Developments/emotes/.github/CONTRIBUTING.md

-# RPEmotes - Contributing Guidelines
+# Emotes - Contributing Guidelines

 Thank you for considering contributing to our project!
 We value the involvement of every community member and appreciate your help in making this project better.
 To ensure a positive and inclusive experience for everyone, we have established these guidelines, which we expect all contributors to follow.